cician/grain-json/README.md

 	- [ ] Simplify and optimize
 		Having parsing working before attempting these optimizations would be nice because it would allow for easier benchmarking.
-		[ ] Switch to using Buffer instead of custom StringWriter solution.
+		- [ ] Switch to using Buffer instead of custom StringWriter solution.
 		    Currently waiting for it to be merged into Grain's stdlib.
 			Whether to keep a StringWriter module at all still TBD.
-		[ ] Maybe reduce allocations.
+		- [ ] Maybe reduce allocations.
 			Candidates:
-			- emitUTF16EscapeSequence allocates to make an intermediate hex string
+			- [x] emitUTF16EscapeSequence allocates to make an intermediate hex string
-			- emitEscapedString always allocates an array with String.explode
+			- [x] emitEscapedString always allocates an array with String.explode need to submit PR for codepoint iteration
-			- formatted numbers are converted to intermediate string [ ] Maybe write unicode codepoints for constant strings like "{", "}", ":" etc.
+			- [ ] formatted numbers are converted to intermediate string
+		- [x] Maybe write unicode codepoints for constant strings like "{", "}", ":" etc.
 		    The benefit is measurable but small.
+		- [x] Maybe avoid Option allocation inside the recursion or is Option packed into the pointer like simple numbers?
+			Not an issue since variants without data get reused.
 - [ ] Parsing

 	TBD
 - [x] License
 - [ ] Tests